VoidElle/VoidElle/README.md

 👋 Hi, I'm Luca
 =====================

-<strong>Full-Stack Developer</strong>

-As I continue to grow in my software development career, I am eager to take on new challenges and expand my expertise in mobile and backend development.
-I am actively seeking opportunities that allow me to work on innovative projects, collaborate with like-minded professionals, and make a positive impact on the technology landscape.

-I am always open to connecting with fellow professionals, industry experts, and those interested in discussing technology trends, best practices, and potential collaborations.
-Feel free to reach out, and let's explore how we can connect and contribute to each other's professional journeys.
+<strong>Android & Cross-platform (Flutter / React native) Developer</strong>

+I’m a passionate mobile developer with expertise in both native Android and cross-platform development.
+I have a deep enthusiasm for Flutter and its ecosystem, constantly exploring new ways to leverage its capabilities to build seamless, high-performance apps.

+Feel free to reach out!

 * 🖥️ Check out my <a href="https://www.lucadelcorona.com/" target="_blank">portfolio</a>
 * 💼 Currently working at <a href="https://www.avvale.com/" target="_blank">Avvale</a>